 No, Dr. Lori Crowson does not accept insurance.

 What types of therapy does Dr. Lori Crowson offer?

-Dr. Lori Crowson offers therapy for couples, groups and individuals.
+Dr. Lori Crowson offers therapy for couples, families, groups and individuals.

 Does Dr. Lori Crowson offer in-person appointments?

 No, but people in Oklahoma can book Dr. Lori Crowson for virtual appointments (teletherapy).